bsm/grape-datadog/README.md

     $ gem install grape-datadog

-Include it in your Grape API like this
+Include it in your Grape API like this:

     class TestAPI < Grape::API
-      use Datadog::Grape::Middleware
+      use Grape::Datadog::Middleware

       get 'hello' do
         "Hello World"
       end
     end

+For full configuration options, please see the [Documentation][4].

 ## Contributing